 How the online driving school industry began

-The story begins in 1996 when OnlineDriversEd.com owner Steve Soldis received a speeding ticket while driving a stretch of California highway between Los Angeles and Sacramento County.
-Steve Soldis a California native was given the option to take traffic school or suffer the high priced insurance premiums that accompany a moving violation.
+The story begins in 1996 when Online Drivers Ed owner Steve Soldis received a speeding ticket while driving a stretch of California highway between Los Angeles and Sacramento County.
+Steve, a California native, was given the option to take traffic school or suffer the high-priced insurance premiums that accompany a moving violation.
 Soldis like millions of drivers in California elected for traffic school only what he learned would cause Soldis to invent an online industry.

 Steve's goal was simple, if you want to punish drivers have them pick up trash.
-If you want to help them refresh on driving rules and latest laws then educate them.
-Anyone can sit in a class and listen to an instructor lecture or listen to fellow traffic violators complain one by one on why they didn't deserve their ticket.
+If you want to help them refresh on driving rules and the latest laws then educate them.
+Anyone can sit in a class and listen to an instructor lecture or listen to fellow traffic violators complain one by one about why they didn't deserve their tickets.
 Instead of conforming to industry standards Steve along with a team of professionals wanted to create a course for drivers to learn at their own pace, and that is exactly what he did.
-California was the first state in the nation to accept online traffic school and since 1997 Traffic School Online.com has opened the door to home study driver education across the nation and continues to work with legislators throughout the U.S. for a nationally recognized program.
+California was the first state in the nation to accept online traffic school and since 1997 Traffic School Online.com has opened the door to home-study driver education across the nation and continues to work with legislators throughout the U.S. for a nationally recognized program.

-Today Steve continues to work with legislators, industry professionals, teens and parents across the U.S. to develop a program that will create better drivers and reduce young driver accidents on our roadways.
+Today Steve continues to work with legislators, industry professionals, teens, and parents across the U.S. to develop a program that will create better drivers and reduce young driver accidents on our roadways.